getodk/docs/docs/central-upgrade.rst

         .. note::

-          If your password has special characters in it, you will need to put single quotes ( ``'`` and ``'``) around it.
+          If your password has special characters in it, you will need to put single quotes ( ``'`` and ``'``) around the password.
 Values without special characters do not need quotes around them.

      #.
 If you use a custom email server, you will see changes in the email section.
 Copy those values to the ``.env`` file in the following format: